 A Close-Up Black And White Photo Of Him Standing Before A Microphone At A News Conference.
 He Has Long Sideburns, In The Style In The ’60S, And Wears A Light-Colored Pinstripe Suit.

-Former prosecutor known for high-profile cases and advocacy for Soviet Jews faces legal trouble after retirement, charged with sex offense.
+Former prosecutor known for high-profile cases and advocacy for Soviet Jews faces legal trouble after retirement, charged with a sex offense.

-Eugene Gold, a former Brooklyn district attorney known for his tough stance on crime, passed away at the age of 100 in August.
-He gained recognition for leading the prosecution of David Berkowitz, the infamous Son of Sam serial killer, in the late 1970s.
-Gold’s efforts in the case helped bring justice to the victims and their families.
+Eugene Gold, a former Brooklyn district attorney known for his tough stance on crime, passed away at the age of 100 on August 5 at his residence in Woodstock, New York.
+He gained recognition for his role in prosecuting David Berkowitz, the notorious Son of Sam serial killer, in the late 1970s.
+Gold served as district attorney for 13 years until 1981, during which he also advocated for the emigration rights of Jews in the Soviet Union.
+However, his reputation was tarnished in 1983 when he faced charges related to a sex offense involving a minor.

 Source: The NY Times